 Alice NightOne Patient Overview

 Respiratory polygraphy test: what to do after the sleep test?

 Once you have completed the respiratory polygraphy test, you will return the device to our therapists who will analyze your results and forward them to your referring doctor so that he or she can establish a diagnosis.

 The sleep test data will be analyzed and interpreted by the clinical team.
 The results will be sent to your doctor or the Dorma specialist who prescribed the home sleep test.
 He or she will be able to guide you in finding the best solution for your condition.

-However, this home sleep test does not allow the diagnosis of other sleep-related disorders, such as restless leg syndrome, sleep behavior disorders, hypersomnolence, etc…
+This home sleep test does not allow the diagnosis of all sleep-related disorders, including restless leg syndrome, sleep behaviour disorders, or hypersomnolence.

 If your respiratory polygraphy test does not reveal any abnormalities, or if your specialist prefers to prescribe a more detailed sleep test, there is a more complete sleep test available.
 This laboratory/clinical test is called a Polysomnography.